hpe-container-platform-community/learn-kubedirector/docs/lab/install3.md

 kubedirector-7f9d95c9d5-j8rh4   0/1     ContainerCreating   0          90s
 ```

-You can see that mine is still creating, so I run `kubectl describe` to inspect status:
+You can see that mine is still creating, so I run `kubectl describe` to inspect its status:

 ```
 $ kubectl describe pod kubedirector-7f9d95c9d5-j8rh4